billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="The html source has unneeded personal information about the student" src="images/image13.png" width="577.00" height="32.00" title="The html source has unneeded personal information about the student">
     <br>
-  <figcaption>Image Caption: The html source has unneeded personal information about the student.</figcaption>
+  <figcaption>Image Caption: The HTML source has unneeded personal information about the student.</figcaption>
 </figure>
 </div>

 This example also highlights another place where information can leak: the source of the html page.
 Both Firefox and Firebug include tools that allow html source to be read.

-#### E9.3.1.5 Leaking username, activity information, name, and teacher ID
+#### E9.3.1.5 Leaking Username, Activity Information, Name, and Teacher ID

-As seen in Section E8 [Observation of websockets traffic](testing_scenarios.md#h.testing-websockets), this websockets message reveals information about a different student than the one who is logged in.
+As seen in Section E8 [Observation of WebSockets traffic](testing_scenarios.md#h.testing-websockets), this WebSockets message reveals information about a different student from the one who is logged in.

 <div align="center">
 <figure>